EnviroDIY/LearnEnviroDIY/_episodes/04-GetPlatformIO.md

 #### PlatformIO Toolbar:
 - For Atom, the PlatformIO Toolbar is on the left side.
-- For VSCode, the the PlatformIO Toolbar on the bottom.
+- For VSCode, the the PlatformIO Toolbar is on the bottom.

 ![Source and Destination Files]({{ page.root }}/fig/PlatformIO_navigation003.png)

 **PlatformIO Home.** This is where you will manage software updates for PlatformIO and other libraries that PlatformIO sees you using.
 You will know when updates are needed because they will be marked with bright badges.
 You also create a PlatformIO account here, which I think you need if you use some of the development capabilities; I don’t have a PlatformIO account.

-**Build (checkmark).** Known as “compile” in Arduino.
+**Build (checkmark).** Previously “compile” in Arduino, now it's "verify", and it's always been a checkmark.
 This is the button you push when your sketch is ready and your `platformio.ini` is pointing to all of the right files and repositories for your sketch.
 This process will list color-coded errors (and successes) as it runs the build.
-I have found that the error messages are usually pretty understandable and repairable, so don’t despair.
+I have found that the error messages are usually pretty understandable and repairable, so keep calm and READ THE MESSAGES.
 Red error messages will not allow you to proceed.
-Yellow error messages will still allow you to proceed.
+Yellow error messages will allow you to proceed.

 **Upload (right arrow).** This is the button that will send your sketch to your Arduino board.